Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 • [3] Hollow-Point Bullets / [2] Expanded Ammo Bags — Personal choice of damage or ammo.

-• [1] Burst Stun — Ensures you don’t take too much damage in the process of being point blank.
+• [1] Burst Stun — Ensures you don’t take too much damage while in point-blank range.

 • Overclock: Lead Spray — Destroys your accuracy, but that’s why you’re firing point blank.
 Compensates for the gun’s lower damage.